Wright-Patterson’s 445th Airlift Wing deployed to NYC

-DAYTON, Ohio (WDTN) — A doctor and several nurses from the 445th Aerospace Medicine Squadron at Wright-Patterson Air force Base are now on the front-lines of COVID-19.
+DAYTON, Ohio (WDTN) — A doctor and several nurses from the 445th Aerospace Medicine Squadron at Wright-Patterson Air force Base are now on the frontlines of the COVID-19 pandemic.

 The brave men and women have been deployed to New York City where officials have reported more than 87,000 coronavirus cases and more than 5,000 deaths since its first case was confirmed on March 1.